Ethisphere Privacy Policy

 Information Storage and Security

-We use data hosting service providers in the United States of America and the European Union (for informed360 clients).
+We use data hosting service providers in the United States of America and the European Union and have technical support for our systems located in the United States of America and the Republic of the Philippines.
 We use reasonable technical measures to secure information about you.
 While we implement safeguards designed to protect the information we collect, no security system is fool proof.
 Due to the inherent nature of the internet and the world in which we live, we cannot guarantee the absolute security of the information we collect.

 We recommend that you use complex and unique passwords for your Ethisphere accounts and for third-party accounts linked to them.
 Do not share your passwords with anyone.